credativ/plutono/docs/sources/developers/plugins/migration-guide.md

 - **Better performance:** Components written in React are more responsive.
 - **Support for field options:** By migrating to the new data frame format, you can leverage the new field options to let users customize their data and display options.

-## Compatibility between Grafana versions
+## Compatibility between Plutono versions

-A plugin developed for Grafana 6 will work for Grafana 7.0.
-However, plugins developed using the new plugin platform in Grafana 7.0 will only work for Grafana 7.0 and up.
+A plugin developed for Plutono 6 will work for Plutono 7.0.
+However, plugins developed using the new plugin platform in Plutono 7.0 will only work for Plutono 7.0 and up.

 ### Interoperability between data formats

-Grafana detects the data format sent by the data source and transforms it for the panel, if needed.
+Plutono detects the data format sent by the data source and transforms it for the panel, if needed.

 For example:

-- A legacy panel with data source that returns data frames: Grafana converts the response to the legacy format.
+- A legacy panel with data source that returns data frames: Plutono converts the response to the legacy format.
-- A legacy data source with a panel using data frames: Grafana converts the response to the data frame format.
+- A legacy data source with a panel using data frames: Plutono converts the response to the data frame format.
 - If both panel and data source use the same format, no transformations are made.
 Data is passed as is.

 ### target and jsonData are unchanged